Apparent cyberattack leaves Seattle airport facing major internet outages

 Lyttle said the airport is investigating with the help of outside experts and is working closely with federal partners, including the Transportation Security Administration and Customs and Border Protection.
 Officials have not released details about the full scope of the outage, but Lyttle said it was not affecting TSA's ability to screen passengers.

 Some airlines, including Delta and Alaska Airlines, reported no service interruptions from the outage.
 Both of the airlines use Sea-Tac as a hub.
-Still, the outage did affect the Port of Seattle's baggage sorting system, prompting airlines to warn passengers to avoid checking bags if possible to avoid potential delays, as well as its lost and found system.
+Still, the outage did affect the Port of Seattle's baggage sorting system, prompting airlines to warn passengers to avoid checking bags if possible to avoid potential delays.

 The airport also warned travelers to allow extra time at the airport and to use airline mobile applications to get boarding passes and bag tags when possible.